-Found 0 - 10 results of 13 programs matching keyword "perception of taste"
+Found 0 - 10 results of 16 programs matching keyword "perception of taste"

-For the past forty years, the Exploratorium has set the standard in hands-on, inquiry-based education.
+Exploratorium film by Lynn Rosen and Steve Giordano for KVOS-TV, Bellingham, Washington, 1974 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.

+This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
+Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
 He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
 TI staff biologist Karen Kalumuck busts some of the myths about taste, and presents a few fun activities for the classroom.